Oblarg/docs/CommandRewriteDesignDoc.md

 ```
 The first two are self-explanatory.

-`ParallelRaceGeoup` is a parallel command group that terminates when the *first* of the included commands ends.
+`ParallelRaceGeoup` is a parallel command group that terminates when *any one* of the included commands ends.
 All other commands are interrupted at that point.

 `ParallelDictatorGroup` is a parallel command group that terminates when a specified one of the included commands (the "dictator") ends.
 All other commands that are still running at that point are interrupted.